What is labyrinthitis?

 What causes labyrinthitis?

 A viral infection of the eighth cranial nerve or labyrinth may cause the condition.
-The virus may have spread throughout your body.
+The virus may have spread all over your body.
 Or it may only affect the eighth cranial nerve and labyrinth.
 In most cases only one nerve is affected.
 Viruses known to cause labyrinthitis include: